The One

 Overview

-A home automation system controlling lights, cameras, sensors, and access in a facility with hundreds of devices.
-It was slow, crashed often, and would start to collapse with more than 100 devices.
-The client wanted to expand to 1000+ devices but the system couldn't handle it.
+An existing home automation system controlled lights, cameras, sensors, and access in a facility with hundreds of devices.
+It worked, but around 100 devices it started collapsing: rising latency, frequent crashes, and the server under constant load.
+The client needed to expand to 1000+ devices, but the existing architecture made that impossible.

 Key Features